Commercial Building Types

 This work is managed as part of a whole-building or whole-site delivery model.
 These are the scope areas that have to stay coordinated for the job to remain practical from mobilization through turnover.

-Grading, base, paving, curb, walk, and access coordination with the broader site package
+Grading, base, paving, curb, walk, and access coordination with the broader Georgetown site package — civil and paving treated as one scope rather than separated by contract

-Grading, base, paving, curb, walk, and access coordination with the broader site package.
+Grading, base, paving, curb, walk, and access coordination with the broader Georgetown site package — civil and paving treated as one scope rather than separated by contract.
 We manage that scope in the same decision chain as the rest of the project because it affects procurement, access, inspections, and owner expectations at turnover.
 That broader coordination is the difference between a project that feels organized in the field and one that spends the second half of the schedule trying to recover from earlier fragmentation.

-Drainage and utility interface planning that avoids cut-and-patch rework.
+Drainage and utility interface planning that avoids cut-and-patch rework — storm inlet locations, detention pond grading, and utility crossings coordinated before paving base is placed.
 We manage that scope in the same decision chain as the rest of the project because it affects procurement, access, inspections, and owner expectations at turnover.
 That broader coordination is the difference between a project that feels organized in the field and one that spends the second half of the schedule trying to recover from earlier fragmentation.

-Traffic flow review for customers, staff, service vehicles, or heavy trucks.
+Traffic flow review for customers, staff, service vehicles, or heavy trucks based on the actual Georgetown building use — a Sun City area medical office has very different circulation needs than an industrial service center on I-35.
 We manage that scope in the same decision chain as the rest of the project because it affects procurement, access, inspections, and owner expectations at turnover.
 That broader coordination is the difference between a project that feels organized in the field and one that spends the second half of the schedule trying to recover from earlier fragmentation.

-Final paving, striping, signage, and walkability checks before turnover
+Final paving, striping, signage, ADA marking, and walkability checks before Georgetown Building Inspections CO turnover

-Final paving, striping, signage, and walkability checks before turnover.
+Final paving, striping, signage, ADA marking, and walkability checks before Georgetown Building Inspections CO turnover.
 We manage that scope in the same decision chain as the rest of the project because it affects procurement, access, inspections, and owner expectations at turnover.
 That broader coordination is the difference between a project that feels organized in the field and one that spends the second half of the schedule trying to recover from earlier fragmentation.

 Treating these items as one coordinated package gives ownership a clearer line of accountability.
 It also helps the subcontractor team understand how each part of the work affects the next package, which is critical on both commercial and industrial jobs.